SecPlugs/Container-Plugins/docs/linux/QuickStartGuide.md

-A brief documentation on how to use the secplugs-linux-oas-plugin
+A brief documentation on how to install and use the secplugs-linux-oas-plugin

 ### Overview